NormXU/NormXU.github.io/_posts/2025-01-18-rlhf-in-diffusion.md

 where $$D(x_t, t)$$ is the distance from the noisy latent feature $$x_t$$ to the obstacles under the vector field.

-We assume that such a vector field, combining both attractive and repulsive forces, has already been learned through the training data.
+We assume that such a vector field, combining both attractive and repulsive fields, has already been learned through the training data.
 For the diffusion model, this allows it to self-improve, similar to how LLMs perform data rollouts based on MCT—constantly starting from random points in latent space to search for the best collision-free probabilistic path.

 Now, the key question is: **how do we represent these obstacles in latent space?** In other words, what exactly does the diffusion process reward model look like?